Omar Megeed

-Omar Abdel Megeed (عمر عبد المجيد; born 19 August 2005) is a professional footballer who plays as an attacking midfielder for 2.
-Bundesliga club Hamburger SV.
-Born in Germany, he represents Egypt at youth international level.
+Omar Abdel Megeed (عمر عبد المجيد; born 19 August 2005) is a professional footballer who plays as an attacking midfielder for club Greuther Fürth.
+Born in Germany, he represents Egypt at international level.

 Club career

 Megeed is a youth academy graduate of Hamburger SV.
 He made his professional debut for the club on 13 August 2022 in a 2–0 league win against Arminia Bielefeld.
 This made him the youngest player to appear in an official match for the club, a record which was previously held by Josha Vagnoman.

 International career

 Born in Germany to Egyptian parents, Megeed represents Egypt at youth international level.
 In March 2022, he received his first call-up to the Egypt under-20 team.
 He made his debut for the team on 24 March in a 1–0 friendly match defeat against Slovakia.